A beginner guitar kit is the ideal first purchase for any learner, ensuring you have everything you’ll need to start

 Fender is a monumental brand when it comes to all things guitar.
 There is no end to the number of legendary guitar players who play a Fender Stratocaster.
-It has an instantly recognizable tone that you have heard on countless hit records.
-Squire is their budget-friendly product line and owning this kit is the first step to joining the Fender family.
+It has an instantly-recognizable tone that you have heard on countless hit records.
+Squier is their budget-friendly product line and owning this kit is the first step to joining the Fender family.

-The construction and finish of the guitar are as good as it can get at this price point.
-The guitar plays great right out of the box.
-The slim neck is beginner-friendly and easy on the hands; it will make life easy when you first encounter barre chords.
-The fit/finish of the guitar is on point and the three single coil pickups and tremolo bridge add a lot of tonal depth, with more high end than you’d get from a Les Paul style guitar.
-The guitar control panel has three tone knobs – one for master volume and two for tone selection.
+The construction and finish of the guitar are as good as it gets at this price point.
+The guitar plays great right out of the box and the slim neck is beginner-friendly and easy on the hands.
+This will make life easy when you first encounter barre chords.
+The fit/finish of the guitar is on point and the three single-coil pickups and tremolo bridge add a lot of tonal depth, with more high end than you’d get from a Les Paul-style guitar.
+The guitar control panel has three tone knobs, one for master volume and two for tone selection.
 When you combine this with the 3-way pickup selector, you can dial in a wide variety of tones to suit most genres.

 The Frontman 10G is a great guitar amp with excellent tone and sufficient volume for beginners.
 The flexible 4-knob EQ panel has master volume, treble, bass, and gain.
 It also sports a clean/drive attenuator button and power on/off switch with an LED indicator.
 The aux-in allows you to connect your music-playing device (like a cellphone) to jam with backing tracks or listen to music through the amp.
 The headphone-in will also come in handy when you want to keep it down.
 The included accessories such as the gig bag, guitar strap, capo etc are all of above-average quality.

 If you have small hands or are looking for an electric guitar starter pack for your child, you can opt for the short-scale version of this product.
-Left-handed guitarists can opt for the lefty version of this model.
+Left-handed guitarists can opt for the lefty version.